-Life insurance pricing is determined based on the amount, type and length of coverage you select, as well as things like your age, gender, health, medical history and other factors.
+Life insurance pricing is determined based on the amount, type and length of coverage you select, as well as things like your age, sex, health, medical history and other factors.

 Once you’ve purchased a policy, you pay premiums on a regular basis.
 And if you pass away while the policy is in effect, the insurance company will pay your beneficiaries the amount of money you specified in your policy.
 Learn more about choosing a beneficiary.

 When you’re shopping for life insurance, you’ll want to explore the two main types: temporary and permanent.
 Temporary life insurance provides coverage at a lower initial cost.
-This includes term life insurance, like American Family Life Insurance SimplyProtected Term Life insurance and Term Life insurance, which remains in effect for a specific term or length of time at a set premium.
+This includes term life insurance, like American Family Life Insurance Company's DreamSecure Simplified Term Life Insurance and DreamSecure Term Life Insurance, which remains in effect for a specific term or length of time at a set premium.
 Term life is popular among those who want temporary coverage at a lower cost for larger amounts to help pay off mortgages, loans or other debts, replace income, pay for education costs, and more.

 Life insurance can help your loved ones cover the costs for expenses they’ll face after your death.
 It can help relieve the financial burden for final expenses, such as funeral home costs, service and burial — among other things.
 Learn more about life insurance and final expenses.